 Anthrax is detected occasionally in southern Queensland.
-There have been cases in cattle in the St George-Dirranbandi area early 2018, early 2017, and 10 years previously.
+There have been cases in cattle in the St George-Dirranbandi area early 2018, early 2017, and 2012.
 This region appears to be part of the ‘anthrax belt’ that extends the length of NSW and into Victoria.
 Properties in the anthrax belt have a higher risk of anthrax in cattle, sheep or other animals than in other areas.
 Given the repeated cases of anthrax in this region, graziers in southern Queensland especially should consider and manage their exposure to anthrax risk.

 Anthrax is category 1 restricted matter.

 Under Queensland legislation, if you suspect the presence of this disease in any species of animal, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.

 Anthrax can be rapidly fatal to large numbers of livestock, particularly cattle.
 The bacteria may form spores that survive in the environment for more than 50 years.
 Anthrax is a zoonotic disease which means it can affect humans.

 Anthrax occurs in Australia, most commonly in New South Wales, in what is known as the 'anthrax belt' (extending the length of Central New South Wales, into Victoria, and into southern Queensland).

 Repeated incidents have occurred in Queensland near St George-Dirranbandi.
 Isolated incidents have also occurred on the Marlborough peninsula, and near Wandoan.